 Lecture / workshop sessions on publishing & poetry for NH Writers’ Project, for whom I also co-organized & taught for their new Writers in the Schools program.
 New England Writers’ Conference (Hanover, NH, 1997).
 Artists’ time management & inspiration workshop for New England Artists Congress (Newport, NH, 1997).
 Poetry reading / discussion series “After Frost” (twice) under New England Humanities Council.
 Week-long workshop / lectures at Chautauqua, NY, 1999, 2005, 2007, 2008.
 Various literary discussion groups such as “What Is NH Reading,” workshops & panels for schools, libraries & organizations including NH Councils on the Humanities & the Arts, & Co. of Women.
 "Entering the Realm of Poetry" programs around NE & NY.
 Etc.

-Writing mentor.
+Guest blogger on poetry at Gwarlingo; writing mentor.
 Organize, write grants for & run school & community arts programs for all ages, including Project Week, visiting musicians, artists & environmentalists; direct children’s plays; costume building for theatre; organize fine arts exhibits, performance cabarets, hands-on arts workshops.
 Member NH Writers’ Project, Academy of American Poets, Poetry Society of America; long-distance backpacking on the Appalachian Trail whenever possible.

 Strange Terrain: A Poetry Handbook for the Reluctant Reader, Hobblebush Books 2009

 Be That Empty, Harbor Mountain Press 2007

 I Love This Dark World, Zoland Books 1996

 Lay Bare the Canvas: New England Poets on Art 2013